-Our team offers accounting technicians to help sustain and improve operational accounting activities, those activities that are at the core of ensuring organizations are able to run on a day-to-do basis.
+Our team offers accounting technicians help in sustaining and improving operational accounting activities, those activities that are at the core of ensuring organizations are able to run on a day-to-do basis.
 This includes, but is not limited to:

-Our teams not only provide these accounting operational services, but ensure that they are compliant with relevant standards and guidance promulgated through organizations such as FASAB, FASB, ASB, AICPA, GAO, OMB, etc. Because every aspect of accounting operations impacts that quality of financial reporting, this level of scrutiny will make financial reporting a more efficient process.
+Our teams not only provide these accounting operational services, but we ensure that they are compliant with relevant standards and guidance promulgated through organizations such as FASAB, FASB, ASB, AICPA, GAO, OMB, etc. Because each aspect of accounting operations impacts the quality of financial reporting, this level of scrutiny will make financial reporting a more efficient process.

 We can also provide technical training to improve the capabilities and performance of the programs and operations the processes support.

 Financial Reporting – Our financial reporting team members are experienced in the preparation of Agency Financial Reports and Performance and Accountability reports in compliance with applicable OMB A136 and DoD reporting standards.
 Our team believes that financial reporting must be augmented by a process of continuous monitoring which includes, but is not limited to: